ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference.md

   </tbody>
 </table>

-For more details about the regular expression syntax of the PCRE2 Library, please refer to the [PCRE2 pattern manual page](https://www.pcre.org/current/doc/html/pcre2pattern.html).
+For more details about the regular expression syntax of the Perl Compatible Regular Expressions Library, please refer to the [Perl Compatible Regular Expressions Library pattern manual page](https://www.pcre.org/current/doc/html/pcre2pattern.html).

 ### Altering the Regular Expression Library

-Since Altibase provides Altibase Regular Expression Library and PCRE2 Library, the library to be used for the regular expressions has to be chosen between the two.
+Since Altibase provides Altibase Regular Expression Library and Perl Compatible Regular Expressions Library, the library to be used for the regular expressions has to be chosen between the two.
 The default library is Altibase Regular Expression Library.
-Therefore, in case the user wishes to use PCRE2 Library, regular expression library must be altered with the following statements.
+Therefore, in case the user wishes to use Perl Compatible Regular Expressions Library, regular expression library must be altered with the following statements.

 - Alter the regular expression library for the system when Altibase server is running